rrakhmanto/stop-start/README.md

 This project enables the automated stopping and starting of instances in an AWS account, primarily according to the environment type specified.
 It will handle all instaces for the specified environment in an AWS account whether they are in an auto scaling group or on their own.
 For the ASGs their size details are set and cleared according to whether a start or stop command is issued, data is kept about their sizing details in a DynamoDB database.

+The AWS SErverless framework is used for deployment, more details can be found here: http://docs.serverless.com/v0.5.0/docs

 DEPLOYING
 ---------